PhoenixGreen/Cypherpunktimes-articles/crypto-first-war.md

 - Connection to modern issues such as encryption backdoors and privacy concerns.

 ## Conclusion
-- Recap key points.
-- Emphasis on the enduring significance of the first crypto war.
 - Final thoughts on the ongoing importance of encryption.